graalvm/native-build-tools/native-maven-plugin/README.md

 The plugin figures out which JAR files it needs to pass to the native image and what the executable main class should be.
 If the heuristics fails with the `no main manifest attribute, in target/<name>.jar` error, the main class should be specified in the `<configuration>` node of the plugin.
-When `mvn package` completes, an executable is ready for use, generated in the _target_ directory of the project.
+When `mvn -Pnative package` completes, an executable is ready for use, generated in the _target_ directory of the project.
+Additionally, running `mvn -Pnative test` will also build and run native tests.

 ### Maven Plugin Customization